-98. Encourages Member States to develop national strategies for capacity-building in nuclear safety including through education and training, promoting gender equality and workforce diversity, human resource development, knowledge management and knowledge networks and further encourages Member States to ensure that resources are made available for capacity building of this kind;

-- 99. Requests the Secretariat to strengthen and expand its programme of education and training activities, focusing on building institutional, technical, managerial and leadership capabilities in Member States; - 100.
-Requests the Secretariat to support Member States' efforts to identify and implement knowledge management measures, and to continue efforts to acquire, update and preserve knowledge and institutional memory relating to nuclear safety, to mitigate lost experience; - 101.
-Requests the Secretariat to support and coordinate regional and inter-regional efforts for the sharing of knowledge, expertise and experience on safety-relevant issues, and to continue to strengthen its effort in maintaining and developing the Global Nuclear Safety and Security Network (GNSSN), including the development of the knowledge platforms, and encourages Member States to actively participate in the GNSSN; - 102.
-Encourages Member States to benefit, as appropriate, from the IAEA Systematic Approach to Training (SAT) and other relevant tools for the self-assessment of capacity building programmes at national and organizational level; - 103.
-Requests the Secretariat support the knowledge management activities of Member States, upon request, and in particular the sustainability of competence and skills in their regulatory bodies; - 104.
-Welcomes the Third International Conference on Human Resources Development for Nuclear Power Programmes: Meeting Challenges to Ensure the Future Nuclear Workforce Capability, which was held in Gyeongju, Republic of Korea, from 28-31 May 2018;
+- 97. Encourages Member States to develop national strategies for capacity-building in nuclear safety including through education and training, promoting gender equality and workforce diversity, human resource development, knowledge management and knowledge networks and requests the Secretariat to provide support, upon request, and further encourages Member States to ensure that resources are made available for capacity building of this kind; - 98.
+Requests the Secretariat to strengthen and expand its programme of education and training activities, focusing on building institutional, technical, managerial and leadership capabilities in Member States; - 99.
+Requests the Secretariat to support Member States' efforts to identify and implement knowledge management measures, and to continue efforts to acquire, update and preserve knowledge and institutional memory relating to nuclear safety, to mitigate lost experience, and welcomes in this regard the IAEA service for Knowledge Management Assist Visits (KMAV); - 100.
+Requests the Secretariat to support and coordinate regional and inter-regional efforts for the sharing of knowledge, expertise and experience on safety-relevant issues, and to continue to strengthen its effort in maintaining and developing the Global Nuclear Safety and Security Network (GNSSN), including the development of the knowledge platforms, and encourages Member States to actively participate in the GNSSN; - 101.
+Encourages Member States to utilize, as appropriate, the IAEA Systematic Approach to Training (SAT) and other relevant tools for the self-assessment of capacity building programmes at national and organizational level; - 102.
+Requests the Secretariat support the knowledge management activities of Member States, upon request, and in particular the sustainability of competence and skills in their regulatory bodies;